connordowson/.dev/src/pages/blog/add-a-custom-syntax-highlighting-theme-in-astro.md

 ---
 title: "How to add a custom Shiki syntax highlighting theme in Astro"
+slug: "add-a-custom-shiki-syntax-theme-in-astro"
+description: "Add any VS Code theme to any code blocks on your Astro site using Shiki syntax highlighter"
+date: "2022-10-13"
 ---

 Astro uses [Shiki](https://github.com/shikijs/shiki) as it's default syntax highlighter which can use any VS Code theme.
 Most should be available on GitHub.
 You'll have to find the GitHub repo to use the theme, once you've found it the `.json` file should be in the `/themes` folder.